cirstea97/github-viewer/README.md

 # Description

-Just a project that uses GitHub's API in order to get certain profile information from a user.
+A React app that uses Github APIs to fetch information about a Github profile and its repositories to show them to the user.
+It's also possible to bookmark your favorite profiles to checkout them again later on.

 ## Usage